boivinalex/permittivitycalc/README.rst

 1. (Optional) Fork `permittivitycalc on Github <https://github.com/boivinalex/permittivitycalc>`_

-2. Clone or download this repository.
+2. Clone or download the repository.

 3. Navigate to the permittivitycalc root directory and install with::